mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/fraud-prevention.md

 and return an appropriate message if the destination is not supported by your service.

-Assuming you want to allow calls to, for example, the United States and Canada only, with the first approach, you can use this construction in JavaScript:
+Assuming you want to allow calls to, for example, the United States and Canada only, you can use this construction in JavaScript:

 ```js
 if (phoneNumber.startsWith('1'))